carlosjimenez88M/danieljimenezm.github.io/content/about.md

 author = "Hugo Authors"
 +++

-Hi!
-I am Daniel Jiménez, Deep Learning Engineer at [Oiga Technologies](https://oiga.com/), where I am  developing Machine Learning Applications to Video Games and Computational Vision .At the same time I am teacher in [Universidad Nacional de colombia](https://unal.edu.co/), where I teach the following subjects: Big Data, Introduction to Data Science and Statistical Learning and Machine Learning.
+Hi! my name is Daniel Jiménez, I am a Machine Learning Engineer at [BID](https://www.iadb.org/es/acerca-del-bid/perspectiva-general), where I am  developing NLP applications,and Deep Learning Solutions for differents projects.At the same time I am a teacher at [Universidad Nacional de colombia](https://unal.edu.co/) and [Fundación Universitaria Konrad Lorenz](http://www.konradlorenz.edu.co/es/), where I teach the following subjects: Big Data, Introduction to Data Science and Statistical Learning and Machine Learning.

-I am passionate about Applied Machine Learning, Statistical Modelling, Bayesian Data Analysis and Forecasting models.
+I am passionate about Applied Machine Learning,Text Mining,Web Scrapping,NLP,Statistical Modelling, Bayesian Data Analysis and Forecasting models.
 I more than nine years of experience developing and applying for differents industries,mainly for public institutions and strartups.

 ### Frameworks